The First Year Assessment

 |1.||The ‘Pre-meeting’ between student, supervisor and advisor (organised by the student)|

-The ‘Technical Meeting’, organised by the supervisor, includes the student and the advisor (or assessor).
-The aim of this meeting is to enable the advisor/assessor to form an accurate opinion of the graduate student’s progress during the first year.
-The advisor/assessor summarises their view in a short report.
+The ‘Technical Meeting’, organised by the supervisor, includes the student and an assessor.
+The aim of this meeting is to enable the assessor to form an accurate opinion of the graduate student’s progress during the first year.
+The first year report forms the basis for the discussions at this meeting and the assessor will ask questions about its content and the wider context of the work.
+After the meeting the assessor summarises their view in a short report.
 The supervisor submits an independent report of the student’s progress (usually done before the meeting).
 The reports, the supervisor’s copy of the 1st year report and any other relevant information (such as module marks) are collected by the Head of Divisions’ offices.

 Once all the required information has arrived back in the Divisional Office, the Head of Division (or Deputy) will organise a ‘Formal Assessment Meeting’.
 In this meeting, which excludes the supervisor, the final decision regarding the progression of a first year student will be made.
 In the majority of cases, where a student is well on track, this is likely to be a short meeting.
 Only when there are serious concerns would this meeting include a detailed examination of the student and a discussion of the causes and possible remedies of underperformance.